venkateshakula1729/venkateshakula1729/README.md

 - 🛠 &nbsp; I am a sophomore at IIT Kanpur, majoring in Computer Science and Engineering
 - 🌱 &nbsp; I’m currently learning ML, Gen AI, LLMs, etc.
-- 💬 &nbsp; Ask me anything [here](https://www.linkedin.com/in/venkatesh1729/)!
-I am happy to help.
+- 💬 Feel free to [connect](https://www.linkedin.com/in/venkatesh1729/) with me for all things tech or just to say hello!
+I like talking to new people.

 - 👾 &nbsp; Fun fact: Me writing this bio.
 - 📫 &nbsp; Reach me out: venkateshakula42004@gmail.com.